 Cheap stuff, free stuff, silly stuff

 Adobe has transitioned from innovation to rent-seeking.
-Fortunately, there is are practical alternatives to Photoshop and InDesign: Affinity’s Photo and Publisher.
+Fortunately, there are practical alternatives to Photoshop and InDesign: Affinity’s Photo and Publisher.
 You can buy them, and actually own them, and for excellent prices, too.
 Currently they are $25 each.
 There’s also Affinity Designer, a counterpart to Illustrator, for the same price.
 I haven’t had time to give them thorough workouts, but I have verified that most of the Topaz plugins I use work in Affinity Photo.
 The Affinity site is here.

 Cherry Audio has made their Voltage Modular Nucleus free for the downloading for a while.
 I already have VCV Rack and Reaktor Blocks, so I’ll probably give it a pass, but if you have a yen to experiment with modular sound synthesis, it might be worth checking out.